ZoraNeverEatFish/ns-3.27-for-ICC/src/sixlowpan/doc/sixlowpan.rst

 The Tx and Rx traces are called as soon as a packet is received or sent.
 The Drop trace is invoked when a packet (or a fragment) is discarded.

-Mesh-Under routing
-##################

-The module provides a very simple mesh-under routing [Shelby]_, implemented as a flooding (a mesh-under routing protocol is a routing system implemented below IP).

-This functionality can be activated through the UseMeshUnder attribute and fine-tuned using the MeshUnderRadius and MeshUnderJitter attributes.

-Note that flooding in a PAN generates a lot of overhead, which is often not wanted.
-Moreover, when using the mesh-under facility, ALL the packets are sent without acknowledgment because, at lower level, they are sent to a broadcast address.

-At node level, each packet is re-broadcasted if its BC0 Sequence Number is not in the cache of the recently seen packets.
-The cache length (by default 10) can be changed through the MeshCacheLength attribute.

 Scope and Limitations
 =====================

-Context-based compression
-#########################

-IPHC sateful (context-based) compression is supported but, since :rfc:`6775` ("Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)") is not yet implemented, it is necessary to add the context to the nodes manually.

-6LoWPAM-ND
-##########

 Future versions of this module will support :rfc:`6775`, however no timeframe is guaranteed.

-Mesh-under routing
-##################

-It would be a good idea to improve the mesh-under flooding by providing the following:

-* Adaptive hop-limit calculation,
-* Adaptive forwarding jitter,
-* Use of direct (non mesh) transmission for packets directed to 1-hop neighbors.

-Mixing compression types in a PAN
-#################################

-The IPv6/MAC addressing scheme defined in :rfc:`6282` and :rfc:`4944` is different.
-One adds the PanId in the pseudo-MAC address (4944) and the other doesn't (6282).

-The expected use cases (confirmed by the RFC editor) is to *never* have a mixed environment where part of the nodes are using HC1 and part IPHC because this would lead to confusion on what the IPv6 address of a node is.

-Due to this, the nodes configured to use IPHC will drop the packets compressed with HC1 and vice-versa.
-The drop is logged in the drop trace as ``DROP_DISALLOWED_COMPRESSION``.

 Using 6LoWPAN with IPv4 (or other L3 protocols)
 ###############################################

 As the name implies, 6LoWPAN can handle only IPv6 packets.
 Any other protocol will be discarded.

-6LoWPAN can be used alongside other L3 protocols in networks supporting an EtherType (e.g., Ethernet, WiFi, etc.).
-If the network does not have an EtherType in the frame header (like in the case of 802.15.4), then the network must be uniform, as is all the devices connected by the same same channel must use 6LoWPAN.
+Moreover, 6LoWPAN assumes that the network is uniform, as is all the devices connected by the same same channel are using 6LoWPAN.
+Mixed environments are not supported by the standard.

-The reason is simple: if the L2 frame doesn't have a "EtherType" field, then there is no demultiplexing at MAC layer and the protocol carried by L2 frames must be known in advance.
+The reason is simple: 802.15.4 frame doesn't have a "protocol" field.
+As a consequence, there is no demultiplexing at MAC layer and the protocol carried by L2 frames must be known in advance.

+In the |ns3| implementation it is possible, but not advisable, to violate this requirement if the underlying NetDevice is capable of discriminating different protocols.
+As an example, CsmaNetDevice can carry IPv4 and 6LoWPAN at the same time.
+However, this configuration has not been tested.

 References
 ==========

 ..
-[Shelby] Z. Shelby and C. Bormann, 6LoWPAN: The Wireless Embedded Internet.
-Wiley, 2011.
-[Online].
-Available: https://books.google.it/books?id=3Nm7ZCxscMQC
+[RFC4944] :rfc:`4944`, "Transmission of IPv6 Packets over IEEE 802.15.4 Networks"
+..
+[RFC6282] :rfc:`6282`, "Compression Format for IPv6 Datagrams over IEEE 802.15.4-Based Networks"
+..
+[RFC6775] :rfc:`6775`, "Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)"
+..
+[IANA802] IANA, assigned IEEE 802 numbers: http://www.iana.org/assignments/ieee-802-numbers/ieee-802-numbers.xml
+..
+[Ethertype] IEEE Ethertype numbers: http://standards.ieee.org/develop/regauth/ethertype/eth.txt

 Usage
 *****